YoungHaKim7/vulkan-tutorial-rust_cpp/README.md

   - The graphics pipeline in Vulkan is set up by creating a `VkPipeline` object.
     - It describes the configurable state of the graphics card, like the viewport size and depth buffer operation and the programmable state using `VkShaderModule` objects.

+- Step 7 - Command pools and command buffers
+  - As mentioned earlier, many of the operations in Vulkan that we want to execute, like drawing operations, need to be submitted to a queue.
+These operations first need to be recorded into a `VkCommandBuffer` before they can be submitted.
+These command buffers are allocated from a `VkCommandPool` that is associated with a specific queue family.
+To draw a simple triangle, we need to record a command buffer with the following operations:
+    - 1. Begin the render pass
+    - 2. Bind the graphics pipeline
+    - 3. Draw 3 vertices